-The Student Caregiver Excellence Committee is led by CEW+ in collaboration with partners across campus.
+The Student Caregiver Excellence Committee (SCEC) is led by CEW+ in collaboration with partners across campus.
 We are working to reduce or eliminate obstacles for student parents and caregivers demonstrating excellence.
-If you’re interested in becoming an ally, click here.

 Barbara Anderson, Ronald Freedman Collegiate Professor, Sociology and Population Studies

 Paul Artale, Program Manager-Graduate Student Engagement, Rackham